Frequently Asked questions

-Please read below for descriptions of "normal" Sunday worship experiences, resuming as soon as it is safe to do so:
+Please read below for descriptions of "normal" Sunday worship experiences.

 How will I be greeted?

-You'll see a Visitor’s Center desk upon entering the building's front doors.
-Our greeters at Sanctuary entrances are there to say hello and welcome you.
+Our pastors or designated greeters at Sanctuary entrances are there to say hello and welcome you.
 Ushers provide bulletins and can help if you need large-print bulletins, hearing assistance devices, or have other special needs.
+The welcome desk in the entryway has "busy Bags" with children's activities, flyers, and cards.

 What do people wear?